casdoor/casdoor-website/docs/integration/java/jenkins-plugin.md

 authors: [Abingcbc]
 ---

-Casdoor provides a plugin that allows users to log in to Jenkins.
-Here, we will show you how to use the Casdoor plugin for Jenkins security.
+The Casdoor Jenkins plugin lets users sign in to Jenkins via Casdoor.
+This guide configures the plugin.

 The following are some of the configuration settings: